Girlfriend Collective Launches Inclusive Swimwear

 Active beachgoers unite!
 Girlfriend Collective's Tahoe top is the ideal choice for those looking for more coverage to work up a sweat.
 It’s the brand’s sportiest separate, boasting a soft scoop neckline and a straight hem.
 The structure of the thick straps offers a medium amount of support that is perfect for high-impact beach activities.
 The matching Lake High Rise Bikini Bottom has a high-rise cut with full rear coverage, so you'll feel comfy and secure in the water and on land.

-This is not your high school swim team one-piece — it's a sleek and minimal version that touches on the old-school after-school-sports vibe.
-The one-piece provides a low-to-medium support when you want to dip your toes in the water or wade in the waves.
-Go with a pale banana tint if you want to stand out in the oceanic blue waters, or a black for a timeless option.
+This is not your high school swim team one-piece — it's a sleek and minimal version that touches on the old-school after-school sports vibe.
+The one-piece provides low-to-medium support when you want to dip your toes in the water or wade in the waves.
+Go with a pale banana tint if you want to stand out in the oceanic blue waters or black for a timeless option.

 This delicate V-neck one-piece has a wrap-tie detail that accentuates your curves.
-Pick the dreamy “provence” blue to blend in on your next tropical vacation.
-(Can’t you picture yourself lounging by the sparkling waves in this swimsuit accessorized with a fedora or floppy straw hat?)
-If bright colors aren't your thing, the swimwear comes in two additional shades: black and “sea” (a dark teal).
+Pick the dreamy Provence blue to blend in on your next tropical vacation.
+(Can’t you picture yourself lounging by the sparkling waves in this swimsuit accessorized with a floppy straw hat?)
+If bright colors aren't your thing, the suit comes in two additional shades: black and “sea” (a dark teal).
 Each hue offers a different mood, making the silhouette all the more versatile.
 (The black gives off a more luxe look, while the teal has an elegant presence.)

 Advertisement

 Found: the most flirty, sassy one-piece ever.
-The Palma maillot has a flattering cross-back detail and a deep “v” neckline for an elegant poolside look.
+The Palma maillot has a flattering cross-back detail and a deep V neckline for an elegant poolside look.
 No one will blame you if they catch you sashaying along the water in this saucy swimwear and a pair of oversized sunglasses.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.